 While in Japan the European partner school I immediately considered was SDA Bocconi as I'd always wanted to visit Italy.
 However while talking to the second year students from the various schools, the students who did the best job of selling their school were the Danes.
 In my travels I've always enjoyed bumping into Scandinavians.
 Something about the mindset of people who live in the North I identify with.
 The more I researched the school itself the more I became interested.
 It had everything I was looking for: a new culture to experience, an international focus, and ample classes offered in English.
 My Danish classmate Sverre gave it a solid endorsement saying the education was comparable to my third choice Rotterdam.

-Rotterdam is the most famous and highest ranked by the ¡®so called¡¯ experts so why did I rank it third?
+Rotterdam is the most famous and highest ranked by the "so called" experts so why did I rank it third?
 Chalk it up to Danish salesmanship.
 Rotterdam also has everything I was looking for in an exchange opportunity.
 I've never truly visited the Netherlands.
 Rotterdam strives to be international and offers all its classes in English, making it a superlative exchange school by my criteria even if I did rank it third.

 Perhaps I don't have the most well defined career goals of my MBA class.
 One thing I determined while spending several years underappreciated on the lowest rungs of the software development ladder was I didn't want to be a programmer for forty years.
 I knew I needed to do something to elevate myself above the crowd beyond just working hard, so I enrolled in a master's program.
 In the future I hope to find a job, which I enjoy and am able to earn a comfortable living at, likely in the IT industry.
 I've often discussed opening a business with my sister that is the reason for the Entrepreneurship specialization.

-I've always had a myriad of interests and taken an eclectic selection of classes.
+I've always had a myriad of interests and taken an eclectic election of classes.
 My specialization allows me a great deal of freedom in choosing my courses.
 I ensured I had all the required modules completed prior to going on exchange to maximize my flexibility when choosing classes at an exchange school.

 I've had a lot of international experience, from hosting and being an exchange student while a high school student, to working and living abroad in both Europe and Asia.
 I've also traveled to such diverse countries as Yugoslavia and Cambodia.
 I've taught ESL and studied foreign languages, which gives me an appreciation for the difficulties in learning and communicating in a non-native language.
 I've gotten along well with the vast majority of my classmates including the large international contingent.
 I'm outgoing and personable, and was surprised to be nominated for class president.
 Though I didn't win, everyone seemed to enjoy my campaign because I tried to infuse it with humor and honesty.
 Peter Chow described me as the Ralph Nader of the election to which I replied, ¡°Yah the third option no one really wanted.¡± I was more than fine with the outcome as I really wanted to go on exchange.